vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

 1. Port Forward

-    At first, pord fowarding the vald-lb-geateway is required to make request from your local environment possible.
+    At first, port-forward the vald-lb-gateway is required to make request from your local environment possible.

     ```bash
     kubectl port-forward service/vald-agent-ngt 8081:8081